digital-blueprint/sublibrary-app/README.md

 <https://mw-frontend-dev.tugraz.at/apps/library>

-Run `npm run watch-dev` to build the `dist/bundle.js` constantly and upload the `dist` folder to the server.
+Run `yarn run watch-dev` to build the `dist/bundle.js` constantly and upload the `dist` folder to the server.

 ## Roll back a release